-Agent Indication Primary Schedule Contraindications Hepatitis B vaccine Sexually active persons not in long-term, mutually monogamous relationships Persons seeking evaluation or treatment for a STI Persons with occupational risk of exposure to blood or other potentially infectious body fluids Persons with diabetes who are <60 years of age Persons with end-stage renal disease, including hemodialysis patients Persons with chronic liver disease Persons with HIV infection Household contacts Injecting drug users Incarcerated persons Persons with recently acquired STI Travelers to regions where hepatitis B is endemic or epidemic Clients and staff members of institutions for persons with developmental disabilities Pregnancy if at risk for infection or severe outcome from infection during pregnancy (does not include vaccination with Heplisav-B) Two or three doses, depending on vaccine Anaphylactic allergy to yeast Meningococcal vaccine First-year college students living in dormitories Military recruits Persons with occupational risk of exposure Persons traveling to or residing in areas in which meningococcal disease is hyperendemic or epidemic Asplenic patients Microbiologists who are at risk for exposure HIV-infected persons Anyone with an immune system disorder Anyone exposed during an outbreak One or more doses Revaccination may be considered after five years if patient remains at increased risk for infection.
+SUMMARY OF ADOLESCENT/ADULT IMMUNIZATION RECOMMENDATIONS Agent Indication Primary Schedule Contraindications Hepatitis B vaccine Sexually active persons not in long-term, mutually monogamous relationships Persons seeking evaluation or treatment for a STI Persons with occupational risk of exposure to blood or other potentially infectious body fluids Persons with diabetes who are <60 years of age Persons with end-stage renal disease, including hemodialysis patients Persons with chronic liver disease Persons with chronic liver disease Persons with chronic liver disease Persons with HIV infection Household contacts Injecting drug users Incarcerated persons Persons with recently acquired STI Travelers to regions where hepatitis B is endemic or epidemic Clients and staff members of institutions for persons with developmental disabilities Pregnancy if at risk for infection or severe outcome from infection during pregnancy (does not include vaccination with Heplisav-B) Two or three doses, depending on vaccine Anaphylactic allergy to yeast Meningococcal vaccine First-year college students living in dormitories Military recruits Persons with occupational risk of exposure Persons traveling to or residing in areas in which meningococcal disease is hyperendemic or epidemic Asplenic patients Microbiologists who are at risk for exposure HIV-infected persons Anyone with an immune system disorder Anyone exposed during an outbreak One or more doses Revaccination may be considered after five years if patient remains at increased risk for infection.
 Two doses at least two months apart for adults with functional asplenia or persistent complement component deficiencies.
 Two doses for HIV-infected persons.
-Hypersensitivity to any component of formulation Persons who are moderately or severely ill Varicella vaccine Persons of any age without reliable history of varicella vaccine or disease Adults who previously received only one dose should receive a second dose.
-Anaphylactic allergy to gelatin or neomycin Immunocompromising conditions Pregnancy HIV infection with CD4+ T lymphocyte count of <200 cells/mL Hepatitis A vaccine Persons traveling to or working in areas with high or intermediate endemicity of infection Persons with chronic liver disease Persons with clotting factor disorders Illegal drug users Persons through 40 years of age who have recently been exposed to hepatitis A virus Two doses, 4 to 8 months apart A history of sensitivity to alum or the preservative 2-phenoxyethanol
+One dose for college students and military recruits.
+Booster dose recommended in an outbreak setting.
+Hypersensitivity to any component of formulation Persons who are moderately or severely ill Varicella vaccine Persons of any age without reliable history of varicella vaccine or disease Two doses for individuals born in 1980 or later.
+Two doses for adults 50 years of age and older.
+Anaphylactic allergy to gelatin or neomycin Immunocompromising conditions Pregnancy HIV infection with CD4+ T lymphocyte count of <200 cells/mL Hepatitis A vaccine Persons traveling to or working in areas with high or intermediate endemicity of infection Persons with chronic liver disease Persons with clotting factor disorders Illegal drug users Persons through 40 years of age who have recently been exposed to hepatitis A virus Two, three, or four doses, depending on the vaccine.
+Frequency of dosing depends on vaccine type.
+A history of sensitivity to alum or the preservative 2-phenoxyethanol Table 9 continues on next page.